 If you can’t get enough Clydesdale goodness from a trip to Grant’s Farm, I highly suggest a road trip to Warm Spring Ranch, the true home of the Budweiser Clydesdales.

 Warm Springs Ranch is the breeding and training facility for the Budweiser Clydesdales, located just outside Columbia, Mo.
 This is where they raise the horses, so you’ll see plenty of mares and babies!

 They’ve recently moved the trainers here too, so horses are born, raised and trained for pulling the famous Budweiser Eight Horse Hitch for parades.

-Warm Springs Ranch
+Warm Springs is a Working Ranch

 Warm Springs Ranch is just outside Columbia, so if you go you should make a day of it.
 Plan to visit a winery and have lunch in town!
 There plenty to do–here’s a link to the Visitor Guide so you can pick out a dining spot and see what else you’ll want to do while you’re in town.